viniciuspx/Find_IndSets/README.md

 - Read Graph using Adjancy Matrix.
 - Generate a random Graph.
 - Print Alpha and I of all graphs tested.

+## Version in Development

+Any bug or problem, please report.